UoBCS/3rd-year/hci/assignments/assignment1/assignment-notes.md

 This technique can obtain private aspects of behaviour and collect detailed qualitative data.
 When dealing with different groups of stakeholders a semi-structured approach must be taken: start with structured/base questions and, towards the end, try to uncover additional information not planned in the questions.

 The advantage of using interviews instead of questionnaires is that new ideas may arise during the conversation that could not be captured by a questionnaire.
-This gives
+This gives an in-depth look at each participant.

+However the questions may be biased; this will lead the participant to give answers that will satisfy the goals of the research

 ## Observation